Shoulder Injury

 the human shoulder anatomy including the clavicle, rotator cuff, humerus, tendons & scapula

-There are many different causes of shoulder injuries at work.
+Certain factors do make a shoulder injury more likely to occur.
 Everyday actions (such as painting), as well as once-in-awhile events (such as falls), can contribute to a worker’s shoulder pain and discomfort.
 The most common causes of on-the-job shoulder injuries include:

 • Lifting and carrying